resitdc/resitdc/README.md

 - 🔭 I’m currently working on POSME, RESITDC and ESCAPE NOMADE
 - 🌱 I’m currently learning Business
-- 👯 I’m looking to collaborate on Javascript and Typescript
+- 👯 I’m looking to collaborate on Rust and Typescript
 - 💬 Ask me about anything